Feast of the Seven Fishes

 And, these recipes are in no particular order.
 Try one or try them all … and enjoy!

 1. Baked Clams Stuffed Oreganata ~ whether you shucked, steamed, or bought them already cleaned for you from your local seafood market, this recipe is very easy and requires a little patience to stuff each clam and bake.
+These clams are crunchy and herby delicious!

 2. Seafood Salad Marinated for Christmas Eve! ~ This is a seafood salad that is not only loaded with flavor – but is very easy to make.
 The lemon marinade makes this salad AMAZING!
+Best of all, our seafood salad recipe only requires 2 kinds of fish.

 3. Seared Sea Scallops Served Over Pesto Sauce ~ This dish combines two of our favorites: seared scallops and freshly made pesto sauce.
 These two paired together create the most exquisite flavors in every bite.